Hanwen-Feng/Hanwen-Feng.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior security engineer at Alibaba Group.
+I am currently a senior engineer at Alibaba Group.
 In 2021.6, I obtained my doctoral degree in Cryptography from Beihang University under the supervision of Prof. Jianwei Liu and Prof. Qianhong Wu.
 I was also trained at New Jersey Institue of Technology from 2019.9--2020.11, hosted by Prof. Qiang Tang.
 I got my bachelor degree in Mathematics from Beihang University.
-My research interests lie primarily in cryptography and data security techniques.
+My research interests lie primarily in theoretical computer science and privacy-enhancing technologies.

 Publications
 ======